mozilla/shield-studies-addon-template/DEV.md

 Note: The functional tests are using async/await, so make sure you are running Node 7.6+

 The functional testing set-up is imported from [https://github.com/mozilla/share-button-study]() which contains plenty of examples of functional tests relevant to Shield study addons.

+### Legacy repositories

+Repositories that should no longer be used as templates for new studies:

+[https://github.com/gregglind/template-shield-study]() - The incubation repo for the updated structure and contents of this repo, implemented in late 2017.
+[https://github.com/benmiroglio/shield-study-embedded-webextension-hello-world-example]() - A repository that was created in 2017 to help new Shield/Pioneer engineers to quickly get up and running with a Shield add-on.
+It was however built upon an older and much more verbose addon template, which makes it's file structure hard to follow.